Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Numerical experiments

 with $k>0$ and which are equivalent to the well-known Fitzhugh-Nagumo equations \cite{KlT84}.
 The initial condition is generated as standard normal random noise $u(0,x,y), v(0,x,y) \sim \mathcal N(0,1)$ for $x \in (-L,L)$ and $y \in (-L,L)$ only once and then fixed.
 We consider as our quantity of interest the sum of the averages of the absolute value of the activator and the inhibitor at the final time

 and we set the final time $T=4$ and the size of the domain $L=1$.
 The equations are solved employing the finite volume method for space discretization and the fourth order Runge--Kutta method for time integration.
 The high-fidelity model is obtained by setting 64 finite volume cells in each direction and running the simulation for 400 time steps, while for the low-fidelity model we use 16 finite volume cells in each direction and run for 100 time steps, which yields a cost ratio of $w = 0.1$.
 Moreover, in the low-fidelity model we replace the diffusion coefficients $D_u$ and $D_v$ by their average value, i.e., $\bar D = (D_u + D_v)/2$.
 The input parameters for the high-fidelity model are the diffusion coefficients $D_u, D_v$ and the reaction coefficient $k$, while for the low-fidelity model we have $\bar D$ and $k$, and therefore we are in the framework where the two models have a dissimilar parameterization.
 In \cref{fig:PDE_solutions} we plot the solutions $u$ and $v$ of equations \eqref{eq:PDE_equations} for both the high-fidelity and low-fidelity models, setting the parameters $D_u = 10^{-3}, D_v = 5 \cdot 10^{-3}, k = 10^{-3}$, and $\bar D = 3 \cdot 10^{-3}$.
 The input probability distribution for the forward uncertainty propagation study is such that $k$ is independent of $D_u$ and $D_v$, $k \sim \mathcal U([0.5 \cdot 10^{-3}, 1.5 \cdot 10^{-3}])$, and $D_u,D_v$ are uniformly distributed in the triangle with vertices $\{ (0.25 \cdot 10^{-3}, 4 \cdot 10^{-3}), (1.75 \cdot 10^{-3}, 5 \cdot 10^{-3}), (1 \cdot 10^{-3}, 6 \cdot 10^{-3}) \}$.
-The distribution of $\bar D$ is obtained accordingly.
+We remark that this is an example of correlated random inputs, since $D_u$ and $D_v$ in the high-fidelity model are uniformly distributed on a triangular support, leading to correlated parameters.
+The distribution of $\bar D$ is then obtained accordingly.
+One of the challenges when working with dependent inputs relates to the difficulty of enforcing that the new low-fidelity samples generated by the pipeline are defined over the same support as the original low-fidelity inputs.
+To overcome this problem, we assume the low-fidelity model to be defined even outside the original support of input parameters, and we are currently investigating how to lift such assumption.

 Similarly to the previous section, we compare our methods with standard (multifidelity) Monte Carlo techniques, by computing the mean value and the standard deviation of the estimators based on 100 samples, and plotting the corresponding Gaussian distribution.
 In the variance of the final distribution, we take into account all the possible sources of uncertainties, i.e., sampling from the input distribution and hyperparameter tuning.
 The optimal allocation is computed assuming a computational budget of 100 high-fidelity simulations.